 Xorg is a freely redistributable, open-source implementation of the X Window System.
 This system provides a client/server interface between display hardware (the mouse, keyboard, and video displays) and the desktop environment, while also providing both the windowing infrastructure and a standardized application interface (API).

-This section however doesn't install the Xorg server, but instead installs basic software that a lot of software depends on, including the Xorg server, compositors, and window managers/desktop environments, as well as xwayland — a necessary part of Wayland if you want to use Xorg only software.
-This includes Steam-1.0.0.82 and Wine-9.21.
+This section however doesn't install Xorg-Server-21.1.20, but instead installs basic software that a lot of other software depend on, including the Xorg server, compositors, window managers or desktop environments, and Xwayland-24.1.9.

 Xorg-7.0 introduced a completely auto-tooled, modular build system.
 With the new modular build system, it is no longer possible to download the entire package in a single file.
 In fact, there will be well over 100 packages that need to be fetched from the download location.
 To assist with such a large task, installing Wget-1.25.0 is strongly recommended for downloading the needed files.
 A complete wget file list is provided for each page that includes multiple packages.